dorkamotorka/RoboCup-project/report.md

 ## Drop Off Maneuver

 As soon as we blindly aproached are drop off area, similarly to the pick up maneuvers, object was dropped and task was completed.

+## Problems we Encountered and Solved

+As is normal for each project we encountered unexpected problems related to the simulation environment, robot itself, motions etc.
+One of the major problems we solved is:
+- We had to translate Choregraphe python output file to Webots motion file
+- Standing position of the NAO in the Choregraphe is different from one in Webots simulation
+- In-accurate object positioning using Camera
+- Choregraphe motions were to fast in the Webots simulation
+- Picking up the object

+and couple of smaller ones:
+- Adjusting the weight of the object
+- Adjusting camera coordinate frame transformation
+- Comparing Sonar/Bumper/Camera sensors on the NAO